Preserved Trench System

 The Yorkshire trench is an example of one which was lost for many years, but then rediscovered and the trench lines recreated.
 The image above shows a satellite image of the preserved trench lines, and can also be used as a location map (use the minus button to zoom out).

 The Yorkshire Trench is located near the village of Boezinge (previously known as Boesinghe).
 It’s reached by heading north out of Ypres on the N369 until Boezinge, then turning right over the canal (sign-posted Langemark-Poelkapelle).
 This road curves to the right, and just after a Peugeot garage take another right turn.
 This road heads into a large industrial estate, with wind turbines set among the buildings.
 The trenches are found to your right, just before some large triangular-shaped buildings.

-There are some parking spaces just before and after the site entrance, and there is no charge for entry.
+There are spaces for about 3 cars just before and after the site entrance, and there is no charge for entry.
 There is an information board at the entrance to the site, which shows the layout of the trenches that were excavated.

 Trenches from 1915 and later in the war were excavated.
 The position of the 1915 trench is shown at ground level by a wooden slatted path, but the 1917 section has been recreated.
 The position of the “Yorkshire trench” which has been recreated can be seen on, and matched with trenches marked on British trench maps from September 1916.
 The 1915 trench location was around two yards behind that of 1917.

 There are several information boards placed at various points around the site, and there is a reconstruction of the A-frame and duckboard construction used to provide the base of the trenches, and of use in raising the bottom level of the trench where standing water was an issue – as it was here in the Ypres Salient.
 Some of the A-Frames excavated are now in the “In Flanders Field” museum in Ypres.
 Other information boards have photographs from the actual excavation, plus historical pictures from the war and more information.